aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 * s3BucketName: "Name of the S3 bucket to be created to store the training data and artifacts produced by the AutoML jobs"
 * snowflakeSecretArn: "ARN of the AWS Secret containing the Snowflake login information"
+* kmsKeyArn (Optional): "ARN of the AWS Key Management Service key that Amazon SageMaker uses to encrypt job outputs.
+The KmsKeyId is applied to all outputs."
 * snowflakeRole (Optional):"Snowflake Role with permissions to create Storage and API Integrations"
 * snowflakeDatabaseName: "Snowflake Database in which external functions will be created"
 * snowflakeSchemaName: "Snowflake Database Schema in which external functions will be created"